setupmd/docs/1-deploying-a-server/1-picking-your-tools/fabric_guide.md

 - [C2ME]() - applies experimental chunk loading and storage optimizations to the server, notably making more chunk loading and ticking run in parallel threads.
 It has a configuration file which lets you toggle all its optimizations on and off.
 - [VMP]() - applies experimental networking and ticking optimizations to help servers on high player counts.
 - [FastLoad]() - lets the server load less chunks on startup, improving startup times.
+- [Memory Leak Fix]() - fixes memory leaks and applies misc optimizations to the game.

+---

 ## Server utility mods